 Moth Vellum - Moth Vellum (2008)

-So now the clocks have changed to summer time, at least here in the northern hemisphere (apologies to our antipodean readership).
+So now the clocks have changed to Daylight Saving Time, at least here in the northern hemisphere (apologies to our antipodean readership).
 The extra daylight always makes me look for this album on my CD shelves.
 I play it as part of the soundtrack to my summer.

 From the archives read Geoff Feakes' 2008 review.
 Read Geoff's review here.